hknokh/SFTasker-Salesforce-DX-Project-Management-Tool/messages/data-move.md

 [Object-Set #%s : %s : %s] Total records for delete counted: %s

-# error.lookup-field-referenced-object-delete-operation

-[Object-Set #%s : %s] Lookup field '%s' references an object that has a delete operation: '%s'.

 # process.no-objects-to-delete

 [Object-Set #%s] No objects to delete...